 - 20-bar pressure for strong extraction

-- No automatic cleaning cycle
+- No automatic cleaning or rinse cycle

 - Slight vibration during operation